 Mr. Kawabata started representing clients in court the day he was admitted to the bar.
 Prior to becoming an attorney, he won several trial advocacy awards in law school and on Northwestern University’s trial advocacy competition team.
 While at UCLA Law, Mr. Kawabata was enrolled in the entertainment, media and intellectual property concentration and worked as an intern at Sony Pictures Entertainment and NBCUniversal.
 He also spent time as the co-chairman for the Public Interest Law Fund (alongside Mr. Rosenberger), an editor for the flagship UCLA Law Review, a competitor on the moot court and trial advocacy competition teams, and the 1L class president.

 During and after law school, Mr. Kawabata coached college and law school mock trial for the national award-winning UCLA trial advocacy teams.
-He serves as co-managing editor of the PIABA Bar Journal, a publication of the Public Investors Advocate Bar Association that publishes articles authored by highly respected arbitration practitioners, experts, and law school professors.
+He serves as co-Editor-in-Chief of the PIABA Bar Journal, a publication of the Public Investors Advocate Bar Association that publishes articles authored by highly respected arbitration practitioners, experts, and law school professors.
+He also serves on of the board of directors of Immersive Art Collective, an LA-based nonprofit organization that produces unique performances, events, and workshops with an emphasis on outreach and accessibility to underserved communities.

 UCLA School of Law — Juris Doctor